What is Depression

 • Body aches and pains

-Many individuals that suffer from depression tend to focus on the emotional aspect of the disorder: sadness, anger, hopelessness, etc. Regardless of the physical and emotional symptoms, depression can change a person’s life in ways that are very telling.
+Many individuals who suffer from depression focus on the emotional aspect of the disorder: sadness, anger, hopelessness, etc. In contrast, the symptoms are often subtle and hard to recognize, such as difficulty with concentration or decision-making.
+Whether the symptoms are more physical or emotional, depression can change a person’s life in very telling ways.

 Video Credit: MinuteVideos